RitonavirBrand Name: Norvir Other Names: RTV Drug Class: Protease Inhibitors

-- If you have heart problems.
+- If you have or have ever had heart problems.

 How should I take ritonavir?

-- 100-mg soft gelatin capsules (brand name: Norvir).
+- 100-mg soft gelatin capsules.

 Take ritonavir according to your health care provider’s instructions.

-Ritonavir oral solution is a peppermint- or caramel-flavored liquid that can be taken alone or combined with 8 ounces of chocolate milk, Ensure, or Advera to improve the taste.
+Ritonavir oral solution is a peppermint- or caramel-flavored liquid that can be taken alone or mixed with 8 ounces of chocolate milk, Ensure®, or Advera® to improve the taste.
 (When mixed with these fluids, ritonavir oral solution should be taken within 1 hour of mixing.)
 Always shake the oral solution well before each use.

 What should I do if I forget a dose?

-Take the missed dose as soon as you remember it.
+If you miss a dose of ritonavir, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
-Do not take two doses at the same time to make up for a missed dose.
+Do not take 2 doses at the same time to make up for a missed dose.